Incident Action Plan

 • If outdoors, lie in a ditch, low-lying area, or crouch near a building if shelter is not available or if there is no time to get indoors.

 • In the event of a utility (power or water) failure, immediately contact the Local Logistics Chief who will arrange for emergency repair service to evaluate and rectify the problem.
-In facilities where a Logistics Chief does not reside contact your designated office management personnel who will contact the offsite Logistics Chief or maintenance staff.

 • The Logistics Chief will contact the Local Incident Commander to determine whether to evacuate the facility and move employees and guests to alternate facilities or close the facility and implement Business Continuity Plan.